MttMustafa/Weather-App/README.md

 # Weather-App
-Weather app using Open Weather Map and Map Box APIs
+A simple weather app using Open Weather Map and Map Box APIs